How to Visit Maldives on Budget in 2023

 Local Speedboat to reach Maldives Local Islands

-Another option to reach Maldives local islands is Local Speedboats.
-The schedule speedboats are run by local tour companies between islands.
+Another option to reach Maldive’s local islands is Local Speedboats.
+The scheduled speedboats are run by local tour companies between islands.
 It is fast and costs 25$-50$ per Person depending on how far the island is from Male.
 The booking can be arranged online or you can ask your guesthouse/hotel to book for you.

 In Maafushi, Icom tours, Maafushi tours, and Shadow Palm operates local speedboats.
 I suggest booking it through your guesthouses and they can give you discounts of a few dollars.

-* The ferries are a bigger and most comfortable ways to reach but it is very slow.
+- The ferries are bigger and the most comfortable ways to reach but it is very slow.
 I took a public speed boat to Maafushi which took 35 minutes to reach Maafushi from Male.
 On the other hand, the ferry takes 1.5 hours to reach Maafushi.

-*The ferries are cheaper compared to Local speedboats but it doesn’t run on all weekdays.
+- The ferries are cheaper compared to Local speedboats but it doesn’t run all weekdays.
 The timings and frequency are less as compared to local speedboats.

-* There are No ferries on Fridays as the Maldives observes the holiday on Friday.
+- There are no ferries on Fridays as the Maldives observes the holiday on Fridays.
 I highly recommend you checking first the ferry schedule before booking your flights to the Maldives.

 During my trip, I took a local speedboat from Maafushi tours for Male-Maafushi-Male for 40$ each.
 Also note that for Maafushi, Local speedboats run on Friday too.